menyet/oneERNIglobalHackathon/README.md

 git clone https://github.com/dani72/oneERNIglobalHackathon.git
 ```

 Open the oneERNIglobalHackathon project with e.g. Visual Studio Code and replace the IP-Adresses of my raspberry with the IP address of your raspberry in your LAN (both devices must be in the same network) in the px_client/picarx.html file.
-Use e.g. the "Liver Server" extension to start up a local web server.
+Use e.g. the "Live Server" extension to start up a local web server.
 A browser opens and displays the UI.
 Use the developer tools console to track the messages.

 Have fun!!!!